alexandreoliveiradev/smartiepinheiro.github.io/minesweeper/readme.md

 ✔️ Ability to double-click a cell if the user believes they pinned all the mines next to it to open the surrounding cells;
 ✔️ Game over when the user left clicks a mine;
 ✔️ Game over when the user double clicks a cell and they had wrongly pinned the mines next to it;
-✔️ Win after the user either pins all the mines of left clicks all the non-mine cells;
+✔️ Win after the user either pins all the mines or left clicks all the non-mine cells;
 ✔️ At game over shows a red cross on the wrong pinned mines and an explosion on the mine clicked;
 ✔️ Disables table clicks at the end of the game;
 ✔️ 'Current Time' timer, that starts with the first table click;